Skip to main content

 Biography

 Philip J. (P.J.)
-Brooks is the deputy director of NCATS’ Division of Rare Diseases Research Innovation.
+Brooks, Ph.D., is the deputy director of NCATS’ Division of Rare Diseases Research Innovation.
 Brooks represents NCATS in the NIH-wide Gene Therapy Working Group, the Regenerative Medicine Innovation Project and the International Rare Diseases Research Consortium (IRDiRC).
 He also is the working group co-coordinator for the NIH Common Fund program on Somatic Cell Genome Editing, one of the leaders of the Platform Vector Gene Therapy (PaVe-GT) pilot project and the co-chair of the Bespoke Gene Therapy Consortium

 In May 2022, Brooks was selected as the recipient of the 2022 Sonia Skarlatos Public Service Award by the American Society of Gene & Cell Therapy for consistently fostering and enhancing the field of gene and cell therapy.